United Nations World Literacy Task Force

 New York City, New York

-Now I work with JP Morgan, TATA consulting, Goldman Sachs, Duolingo, the United Nations, and more to bring books to the communities that need them most.
+Now I work with JP Morgan, TATA consulting, Goldman Sachs, Duolingo, and more to bring books to the communities that need them most.
 And guess what?
 I fought for Texas!
 So Dallas, Texas will be one of the 10 cities we work with first.
 What an honor."

 World Literacy Foundation Ambassador